-Identify: All employees are expected to identify risks through the normal course of business.
-A key mechanism for identifying new and emerging risks will be through the quarterly Management Risk & Compliance Committee and Risk Committee.

-Measure: Risks are measured on a residual basis with the likelihood of the event and potential financial impact of the event the main measures.
-Key Risk Indicators are monitored to identify trends or changes in risk exposures.

-Manage: Inherent risk exposures are mitigated through controls.
-Should the residual risk be outside the Risk Appetite or key tolerances, an action plan will be agreed and implemented to return the exposure to an acceptable level.

-Monitor: Risk exposures will be continuously monitored.
+- Identify: All employees are expected to identify risks through the normal course of business.
+A key mechanism for identifying new and emerging risks will be through the weekly Management Committee meetings and quarterly Risk Committee meetings. - Measure: Risks are measured on a residual basis with the likelihood of the event and potential financial impact of the event the main measures.
+Key Risk Indicators are monitored to identify trends or changes in risk exposures. - Manage: Inherent risk exposures are mitigated through controls.
+Should the residual risk be outside the Risk Appetite or key tolerances, an action plan will be agreed and implemented to return the exposure to an acceptable level. - Monitor: Risk exposures will be continuously monitored.